jeenalee/til/README.md

 20160325
 It is impossible to create a `scikit-learn` RandomForestClassifier without training data.
 When you build a model, `scikit-learn` allocates the data in the memory.
 Then it creates a `numpy.array` of the location of left child, right child, and etc., based on the memory location of the left child, right child, and etc..
 This is all done in CPython in `scikit-learn`.

+20160328
+`matplotlib` has an option to draw xkcd-style plots!